Omarley7/ask-the-audience/README.md

 - VITE_SERVER_URL: optional override for the Socket.IO server URL in the browser.
   - Defaults to window.location.origin (same-origin) when not set.
   - Useful in development if the API runs on a different host/port without a dev proxy.
-- VITE_DEBUG: set to 1/true to enable client-side debug logs in the browser console.
+- VITE_DEBUG: If exists, enables verbose client-side debug logs.

 Behavior: